knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

     https://developers.google.com/+/web/signin/#button_attr_cookiepolicy
     for more information.

-What we're trying to do here is *similar* to the step in the authorization code grant type where we originally redirect the user to the OAuth server.
+What we're trying to do here is *similar* to the step in the Authorization Code grant type where we originally redirect the user to the OAuth server.
 There are details we need to send to Google+, like our client id and the scopes we want.